linuzo/Apollo-Legacy/README.md

 ## if you want to donate us for our team and coming server Click here ->> [Donate]( https://www.patreon.com/bePatron?c=1072120&rid=1895525)

-## Warning: all new alpha 3.0.0 alhpa X plugins will now work!!!
+## Warning: all new alpha 3.0.0 alhpa X plugins will not work!!!

 - ### soon we will be rewritten (11 August then we will start working on it)
 - ### but most plugin will break so ask if we need to support a broken plugin